 HAPPY CUSTOMERS ARE SAFE CUSTOMERS

-“Then, with your staff, you have to make it clear what type of environment that you want,” Jeff says.
+“Then, with your staff, you have to make it clear what type of environment you want,” Jeffrey says.
 That doesn’t just mean properly screening fans.
-“You also want to establish with your fanbase a way in which they can come to you with anything they feel makes them uncomfortable,” Jeff says.
+“You also want to establish with your fanbase a way in which they can come to you with anything they feel makes them uncomfortable,” Jeffrey says.

 In the NFL, that meant things like a text messaging system, which sped up both customer communication and security response times.